tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

    - AGGLOMERATIVE (BOTTOM-up) and produces a dendrogram to visualize the cluster hierarchy.
 ![Hierarchical clustering](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Hierarchical%20clustering.png)

+- A retail company wants to categorize its customers into distinct groups to optimize its marketing strategy with a dendrogram.
+How does hierarchical clustering help decide an optimal number of clusters?<br/>
+Hierarchical clustering enables the visualization of customer groups at various levels of similarity, making it easier to decide on an optimal number of clusters<br/>
+(Hierarchical clustering is particularly useful when a company needs to understand the nested structure of its data and visualize relationships at multiple levels.
+This process can help in selecting an appropriate number of clusters based on business needs.)

 - K-means clustering partitions data into clusters based on the distance between data points and centroids but struggles with imbalanced or non-convex clusters.

 - Heuristic methods such as silhouette analysis, the elbow method, and the Davies-Bouldin Index help assess k-means performance.